PitterRup/table-builder-api/README.md

 # Description

-Table builder API is simple REST API which allows clients to create tables in database and to fill up them with data.
+Table builder API is a simple REST API which allows clients to create tables in database and to fill up them with data.
 The project uses `Django` framework to run server and `django-ninja` to expose REST API.
 It stores data in `PostgreSql` database.

 # Installation